privacy-scaling-explorations/semaphore-phase2-setup/README.md

-# Multi-party trusted setup ceremony for Semaphore
+# Multi-party computation setup ceremony for the Semaphore zero-knowledge gadget

-Before the [Semaphore zero-knowledge gadget](https://github.com/appliedzkp/semaphore) can be production-ready, the authors and the Ethereum community must perform a multi-party trusted setup to produce a proving key and verifying key.
-At least one ceremony participant must securely discard the toxic waste produced during the process in order for the final result to be trustworthy.
+Before the [Semaphore zero-knowledge gadget](https://github.com/appliedzkp/semaphore) can be production-ready, the authors and the Ethereum community must perform a multi-party computation setup to produce a proving key and verifying key.
+At least one ceremony participant must securely discard the toxic waste produced during the process in order for the final result to be trustworthy and secure.

 There are two phases to the ceremony: phase 1 and phase 2.

 Phase 1 is almost complete.
 We will use a challenge file (specified below) from the Perpetual Powers of Tau ceremony, which applies to any Groth16 zk-SNARK circuit with up to `2 ^ 28` constraints.
-What remains is to generate a random number (sometimes called a random beacon) which is to be applied to said challenge file.
-We will use a verifiable delay function (VDF) on an Ethereum (ETH1) mainnet block hash to produce this number.
+What remains is to generate a public, unbiased random number which is to be applied to said challenge file.

+We will collaborate with [Supranational](https://www.supranational.net/), a member of the [VDF Alliance](https://www.vdfalliance.org/), to run a verifiable delay function (VDF) on an Ethereum (ETH1) mainnet block hash to produce this number.

-The goal is to produce a random number in such a way that an adversary cannot, within a certain timeframe, reasonably affect or bias this value in a way that favours them.
+The goal is to produce a random number in such a way that an adversary cannot reasonably affect or bias this value in a way that favours them.
 We use an ETH1 mainnet block hash whose block height will be announced at least a day in advance as its value is sufficiently difficult to predict by an adversary.

+Furthermore, we use a VDF for this reason described by [Bunz et al, page 2](http://www.jbonneau.com/doc/BGB17-IEEESB-proof_of_delay_ethereum.pdf):

+> Intuitively, the idea is that miners (or any oher party) cannot determine the beacon result from a given block before some non-negligible mount of time has elapsed, at which point it is too late to attack as the blockchain has already moved on.

-In phase 2, we will use the output of phase 1 as the starting point of a circuit-specific multi-party trusted setup.
-Like in phase 1, participants in this phase will take turns to make contributions.
-After the final phase 2 participant submits their contribution, we will pick another block hash at least a day in advance, apply a VDF on it, and use the final output to produce a proving key and verifying key.
+In phase 2, we will use the output of phase 1 as the starting point of a circuit-specific multi-party computation setup.
+Like in phase 1, participants in this phase will take turns to apply a secret random number to the previous participant's output.

+After the final phase 2 participant submits their contribution, we will pick another block hash at least a day in advance, apply a VDF on it, and use this final output to produce a proving key and verifying key for the Semaphore circuit defined in [this repository](https://github.com/appliedzkp/semaphore) at commit `a652d654ed992a0ace51b5345d4618e8f9be21ea`
+<where the `circuit.json` file has the SHA256 hash `XXXXXXXX`
+produced using `circom` vYYY on a Linux machine running ........
+Additionally, the `constraints` field in said JSON file, located at **THIS URL** has SHA256 has `ZZZZZ`>.

 ## Ceremony progress